corda/corda/docs/source/design/hadr/design.md

 Instead, I suggest that we can only achieve the simplest state of a standby Corda installation only by January 5th and even this is contingent on other enterprise features, such as external database and network map stabilisation being completed on this timescale, plus any issues raised by testing.

 For the March 31st timeline, I hope that we can achieve a more fully automatic node failover state, with the Artemis broker running as a cluster too.
 I include a diagram of a fully scaled Corda for completeness and so that I can discuss what work is re-usable/throw away.

+With regards to DR it is unclear how this would work where synchronous replication is not feasible.
+At this point we can only investigate approaches as an aside to the main thrust of work for HA support.
+In the synchronous replication mode it is assumed that the file and database replication can be used to ensure a cold DR backup.

 ## Requirements